Battle of Hamel: Assaulting forces

-The Australian prime minister, Billy Hughes, addressed the troops on 2 July, two days before the attack was scheduled to commence.
+The Australian prime minister, Billy Hughes, addressed the troops on 2 July, two days before the attack was due.
 The next morning, General John J. Pershing, the commander of the American Expeditionary Force in France, learnt of the plan and ordered the withdrawal of six American companies.
 While a few Americans, such as those attached to the 42nd Battalion, disobeyed the order, the majority, although disappointed, moved back to the rear.
 This meant that battalions had to rearrange their attack formations and caused a serious reduction in the size of the Allied force.
-For example, the 11th Brigade was now attacking with 2,200 men instead of 3,000.
+The 11th Brigade was now attacking with 2,200 men instead of 3,000.
 There was a further last-minute call for the removal of all American troops from the attack, but Monash, who had chosen 4 July as the date of the attack out of "deference" to the US troops, protested to Rawlinson and received support from Field Marshal Douglas Haig, commander of the British Expeditionary Force.
-In total, the Allied assault force totalled around 7,000 men.
+In total, the Allied assault force was about 7,000 men.

-Defending forces
+German 2nd Army

-The German forces around Hamel consisted of two divisions – the 13th Division and the 43rd Reserve Division – from General Georg von der Marwitz's Second Army.
+The German forces around Hamel consisted of the 13th Division and the 43rd Reserve Division of the 2nd Army (General Georg von der Marwitz).
 The 13th Division consisted of the 13th, 15th and 55th Infantry Regiments, while the 43rd Reserve Division was made up of three reserve infantry regiments: the 201st, 202nd and 203rd.
-The 13th Division had only recently moved into position to the south of Hamel, having been rested for a month beforehand, while the 43rd Reserve Division had taken up position in Hamel and to its north a two weeks previously.
-Its 202nd Infantry Regiment held Hamel itself, while the 201st and 203rd were positioned on its right, stretching the line to the north.
-In the 13th Division's sector, the 55th Infantry Regiment held Pear Trench and part of Vaire Wood, the 13th Infantry Regiment held the remainder of Vaire Wood and part of the line to its south, while the 15th Infantry Regiment was further south around the Roman Road.
-Within Hamel itself, the 202nd occupied the line with two battalions forward, and one in depth, while further south the 13th Division's defensive scheme saw one battalion forward in each regimental area, with another positioned in support followed by a third in reserve.
+The 13th Division had only recently moved into position to the south of Hamel, having been rested for a month, while the 43rd Reserve Division had taken up position in Hamel to its north two weeks previously.
+Its 202nd Infantry Regiment held Hamel, while the 201st and 203rd were positioned on its right, stretching the line to the north.
+In the 13th Division sector, the 55th Infantry Regiment held Pear Trench and part of Vaire Wood, the 13th Infantry Regiment held the remainder of Vaire Wood and part of the line to its south, while the 15th Infantry Regiment was further south around the Roman Road.
+Within Hamel, the 202nd occupied the line with two battalions forward, and one in depth, while further south the 13th Division defensive scheme saw one battalion forward in each regimental area, with another in support followed by a third in reserve.